kubernetes/website/content/en/docs/reference/access-authn-authz/extensible-admission-controllers.md

 {{< /note >}}

 {{< note >}}
-Default timeout for a webhook call is 30 seconds but starting in kubernetes 1.14 you can set the timeout and it is encouraged to use a very small timeout for webhooks.
+Default timeout for a webhook call is 10 seconds for webhooks registered created using `admissionregistration.k8s.io/v1`, and 30 seconds for webhooks created using `admissionregistration.k8s.io/v1beta1`.
+Starting in kubernetes 1.14 you can set the timeout and it is encouraged to use a small timeout for webhooks.
 If the webhook call times out, the request is handled according to the webhook's failure policy.
 {{< /note >}}